Schools release COVID numbers in Richmond, Columbia counties

 - Lamar-Milledge, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

-- McBean, 0 positive students, 0 quarantined students, 1 positive employee, 2 quarantined employees
+- McBean, 0 positive students, 25 quarantined students, 1 positive employee, 1 quarantined employee

-- Meadowbrook, 0 positive students, 1 quarantined student, 0 positive employees, 0 quarantined employees
+- Meadowbrook, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees

 - Monte Sano, 0 positive students, 0 quarantined students, 0 positive employees, 0 quarantined employees